-I utilized the camera’s realistic 4K format to record the entire spectacular view of motorsports racing, proving it as the best sports camera under $1000.
+I used the camera’s realistic 4K format to record the spectacular view of motorsports racing, proving it the best sports camera for under $1000.

 I was let into the camera sensor; every essential instant when capturing low-light circumstances was frozen.

-I was able to blast stunning 4k videos with sophisticated tone gradation and explicit details using the front-end LSI with an eruption of 11fps.
+I could blast stunning 4k videos with sophisticated tone gradation and explicit details using the front-end LSI with an eruption of 11fps.